Sheree Wichard, 718-788-9585, firstname.lastname@example.org

-Winners of 28th Annual Ezra Jack Keats
+Winners of 28th Annual Ezra Jack Keats Bookmaking Competition Announced by

 Ezra Jack Keats Foundation and New York City Department of Education

-NEW YORK–May 7, 2013–The Ezra Jack Keats Foundation, in partnership with the New York City Department of Education, announced today the winners of the 27th annual city-wide Ezra Jack Keats Bookmaking Competition for grades 3-12.
-City-wide and borough winning books, honorable mentions and all school-wide winning books will be featured in the Grand Lobby at the Brooklyn Public Library Central Library (at Grand Army Plaza) May 6-26.
+NEW YORK—May 6, 2014—The Ezra Jack Keats Foundation, in partnership with the New York City Department of Education, announced today the winners of the 28th annual Ezra Jack Keats Bookmaking Competition for grades 3-12.
+City-wide and borough winning books, honorable mentions and all school-wide winning books will be on exhibit at the Brooklyn Public Library Central Library (at Grand Army Plaza) May 5-23.

-“We are proud of all the students who worked so diligently to create picture books.
-We honor their teachers and librarians who guide them, as well as their families who nurture them,” says Karen Rosner, Coordinator of Visual Arts, New York City Department of Education, and supervisor of the Ezra Jack Keats Bookmaking initiative.
-“The success of each picture book is the result of inspired creativity and sustained thoughtful work.
-The exhibition at the Brooklyn Public Library demonstrates the talent and the rich diversity that exists in the New York City public schools.”
+“We honor these students whose books are the result of inspired creativity and sustained thoughtful work.
+These books demonstrate the exemplary teaching and learning that happens every day in our public schools,” says Karen Rosner, Coordinator of Visual Arts, New York City Department of Education, and supervisor of the Ezra Jack Keats Bookmaking initiative.
+“The exhibition of the winning books at the Brooklyn Public Library shows the talent and the rich diversity that exists in the New York City public schools.”

 “We are delighted to showcase the talent of these young writers and illustrators,” says Rachel Payne, Coordinator, Early Childhood Services, Brooklyn Public Library, and one of the judges of the Competition.
-“This year’s city-wide winners—inspired by a New York Times article on Voyager I, a Serbian poem and even the poetry behind the color blue using pop-ups, collage, mixed materials and printmaking techniques to create wonderfully compelling books.”
+“This year’s city-wide winners—inspired by a New York Times article on Voyager I, a Serbian poem and even the New York City subway system—combined words with pop-ups, mixed materials and printmaking techniques to create wonderfully compelling books.”

 Manhattan and Brooklyn Students Take Home Top Awards

 The Ezra Jack Keats Bookmaking Competition is divided into three categories: elementary (grades 3-5), middle (grades 6-8) and high school (grades 9-12).
-This includes elementary, middle and high school winners from Districts 75 and 79.
+This includes elementary, middle and high school winners from District 75.

 In the grades 3-5 category, the city-wide winner is:

 P.S. / I.S.
 229, The Dyker School, Brooklyn.
-Tanis Coniglione, Teacher; Marie Dorval, Visual Arts Teacher; Ann Keegan, Librarian; Robert Zappulla, Principal.
+Marie Dorval, Visual Arts Teacher; Tanis Coniglione, Teacher; Ann Keegan, Librarian; Robert Zappulla, Principal

 In the grades 6-8 category, the city-wide winner is: